Neema Village/Neema House Arusha A Rescue Center for Orphaned, Abandoned,

 do not take a salary for their work with Neema.
 Matt and Kelly Erdman

-have come to Neema to hold the babies in 2014, and their lives have been
+have came to Neema to hold the babies in 2014, and their lives have been

 changed by the experience.
 As author David Platt says, “When you hold an abandoned baby in your arms, everything changes.”
 Since

-the beginning in June 2012, eighty-nine babies have been helped by Neema
+the beginning in June 2012, one hundred fourteen babies have been helped by Neema

-House, sixteen babies have been adopted and seventeen have been returned to
+House, twenty babies have been adopted and nineteen have been returned to

 an extended family member.
 Neema means Grace and any good done has